internetErik/keystone4-universal-react/README.md

 ### Webpack Enhancements

-* Read sass variable files in with: https://www.npmjs.com/package/sass-variable-loader
+* Read sass variable files in with [sass-variable-loader](https://www.npmjs.com/package/sass-variable-loader).
+This would help us to have one place where we kept breakpoint values.